someonesdad1/plib/README.md

 evening.
 Next morning I went to use my Windows system and something had happened to the system (maybe an update), as all the files in my /plib had the execute bit on, which I hate because an ls listing shows everything green.
-I ran my script /plib/pgm/x.py which fixes this quickly, but it didn't work.
-Then I tried to use my command I use to go to another directory (the /plib/pgm/goto.py script) and it didn't work.
-I couldn't get **any** python stuff to work and it started to make me panic.
+I ran my script `/plib/pgm/x.py` which fixes this quickly, but it didn't work.
+Then I tried to use my command I use to go to another directory (the `/plib/pgm/goto.py` script) and it didn't work.
+I couldn't get **any** python stuff to work and it started to make me panic, as I thought either the update screwed up the system or my rlogin from the other computer did something nasty.
 I ran cygwin's setup again to reinstall python and rebooted the computer.
 No change.
-Then I finally stuck a debugger breakpoint at the beginning of the x.py script and stepped through the initial imports at the beginning of the file and saw an exception when color.py was imported.
-Calling that file up in vim positioned me on the rashly inserted code and I knew what the problem was:  idiot in the pilot's seat.
-There are 85 files that import color.py, so it's used quite a bit.
+Then I finally stuck a debugger breakpoint at the beginning of the `x.py` script and stepped through the initial imports at the beginning of the file and saw an exception when `color.py` was imported.
+Calling that file up in vim positioned me on the rashly inserted code and I knew what the root cause
+was:  idiot in the pilot's seat.
+There are 85 files that import `color.py`, so it's used quite a bit.
 The key lesson is that such lines should always be in a block that begins with 'if __name__ == "__main__":' to help avoid such problems.

 # Tools